dogrock2/cam_app/README.md

 will automatically send their picture or video to their parents as a way to let the parents know that their kids are ok.*
 *You can link the fob id with the contact information*
 ## The tech
 I am using python flask as the back end.
 SQLite for the database.
-OpenCV for controling the multimedia.
+OpenCV for controlling the multimedia.
 Twilio for sending pictures and video via text message.
-A simple python script for sending email via gmail.
-Bcrypt for encrypting your password.
+A simple python script for sending email with gmail and Bcrypt for encrypting your password.
 For the front end: HTML, CSS, Bootstrap, FontAwesome, Javascript, JQuery.
 #### Info?
 *If interested in running this app and have any questions: dogrock2lnx@gmail.com*